Art Teacher Career Guide

 Art teachers help students learn about the history of art and provide opportunities for students to create their own art by exploring their own artistic creativity.
 An art teacher should have a strong enthusiasm for art and enjoy teaching young people.
 In this guide, you will find information about what art teachers do, how to become one, and the salary and job outlook for art teachers.

 Art Teacher Job Description

-Art teachers work primarily to bring knowledge of artistic and creative concepts to students in elementary, secondary and post secondary learning environments.
-They help students understand the artistic concepts in various types of visual communication, including drawing, painting, ceramics and design.
-Additionally, art teachers must work to cultivate these skills while meeting the academic and emotional needs of each student as well as the grading and curriculum requirements of their respective institution.
+Art teachers work primarily to bring knowledge of artistic and creative concepts, including color, shape, and texture, to students in elementary, secondary, and postsecondary learning environments.
+They help students understand artistic concepts in various types of visual mediums, including drawing, painting, ceramics, photography, and design.
+Additionally, they must work to cultivate these skills while meeting the academic and emotional needs of each student as well as meet the grading and curriculum requirements at their school.